anhong11/anhong11.github.io/About.md

 ---

 ### Hong An
-Bioinformatics and Analytics Core | University of Missouri-Columbia
+Bioinformatics and Analytics Core
-106a Bond Life Science Center, Columbia, MO 65211
+106a Bond Life Science Center | University of Missouri-Columbia
+Columbia, MO 65211

 ### POSITION
 2022-present &emsp; Data Scientist, University of Missouri